WindPT/WindTurbine/README.md

 An experimental tracker server designed to work with [WindPT](https://github.com/kinosang/WindPT).

-This project is designed as an alternative to the tracker implemented in WindPT.
+This project is designed as a replacement to the tracker implemented in WindPT.

-** This project does not update users' credits (coming soon). **

 ## Requirements